Ballarat railway station

+The extensive building complex is listed on the Victorian Heritage Register as being of "historical, architectural, social and technological significance" to the State of Victoria.
+Significant 19th-century heritage features listed on the Register include the station's signal boxes; the goods shed, being the only one in Victoria built of bluestone; the clock tower, with Ballarat being one of only four 19th-century railway station in Australia to prominently feature one, although the clock itself was not installed until almost a century later in 1984; and the train shed, with Ballarat being one of only three 19th-century railway stations in Australia retaining their original train shed.
+The replica interlocked mechanical gates were damaged in a 2020 train collision.

 Disused stations Ballarat East, Warrenheip, Bungaree and Gordon are located between Ballarat and Ballan.

 History

+19th century

-As part of the original railway line to Melbourne via Geelong, constructed to service the booming Ballarat goldfields, Ballarat West railway station – as it was then known – was built at a cost of almost £22,000 pounds.
-A bluestone engine shed was built to the south; a goods shed to the north was added in 1863.
+Ballarat West railway station, as it was then known, was constructed at a cost of almost £22,000, as part of the original railway line to Melbourne via Geelong, built to serve the booming Ballarat goldfields.
+A bluestone engine shed was built to the south, and a goods shed to the north was added in 1863.
 In 1877, the footbridge and waiting rooms on the south side were added.
-In 1885, hand-operated railway gates were added to the level crossing at Lydiard Street, together with the "B" signal box to operate it on the western side.
+In 1885, hand-operated railway gates were provided at the level crossing at Lydiard Street, together with the "B" signal box to operate it on the western side.

-Extension

-Following the opening of the direct line from Ballarat to Melbourne in December 1889, the increase in patronage led to plans to upgrade the station.
+Following the opening of the direct line from Ballarat to Melbourne in December 1889, the increase in patronage led to an upgrade of the station.
 A grand portico, stationmaster's office and clock tower were designed in 1888 and added in 1891, although no clock was installed in the tower.

+20th century

-With the amalgamation of the Ballarat East and West Town Councils in 1921 to form the City of Ballaarat, and the closure of Ballarat East, the station gradually dropped the name Ballarat West.
+With the amalgamation of the Ballarat East and West Town Councils in 1921 to form the City of Ballaarat, and the closure of Ballarat East station, the station gradually dropped the name Ballarat West.

-Preservation

-On 13 December 1981, fire badly damaged the interiors of the 1888 section, including the station-master's office, waiting room, booking office, dining room and clock tower.
+On 13 December 1981, fire badly damaged the interior of the 1888 section of the station building, including the station-master's office, waiting room, booking office, dining room and clock tower.
 All of these areas were later repaired and retained.
 Many of the original features were restored, but some interiors, including the booking office, were subsequently modernised.
+A clock was added to the tower in 1984.

 In 1983, the State Transport Authority proposed to demolish the interlocking gates at Lydiard Street.
-The City of Ballaarat, National Trust and Historic Buildings Council responded with a successful campaign to save the gates.
-A clock was added to the tower in 1984.
+The City of Ballaarat, the National Trust and the Historic Buildings Council responded with a successful campaign to save the gates.

 In 1990, conservationists succeeded in their lobbying to preserve the historic railway gates.
 An automated mechanical system was built to enable their continued use.
-Additional restoration was carried out in 2005, with the station roof replaced with quarried Welsh slate to match the original southern roof.
+Additional restoration was carried out in 2005, and the station roof was renovated with Welsh slate to match the original southern roof.

 In 1994, the bus interchange near the station entrance was upgraded.